 Make changes as shown

-If the detected frame is inter-BSS(#1575), under TBD condition, uses TBD OBSS PD level that is greater than the minimum receiver(#2334) sensitivity level.
-An HE STA(#2331) should regard an inter-BSS PPDU with a valid PHY header and that has receiving power/RSSI below the OBSS PD level used by the receiving STA and that meets additional TBD conditions, as not having been received at all (e.g., should not update its NAV), except that the medium condition shall indicate BUSY during the period of time that is taken by the receiving STA to validate that the PPDU is inter-BSS(#1580), but not longer than the time indicated as the length of the PPDU payload.
+If the the receiving HE STA uses an OBSS PD level that is greater than the minimum receiver(#2334) sensitivity level, the STA(#2331) should regard an inter-BSS PPDU with a valid PHY header and that has receiving power/RSSI below the OBSS PD level as not having been received at all (e.g., should not update its NAV), except that the medium condition shall indicate BUSY during the period of time that is taken by the receiving STA to validate that the PPDU is inter-BSS(#1580), but not longer than the time indicated as the length of the PPDU payload.
+The OBSS PD level may be set equal to the effective CCA level, see 25.9.3.1.2.

 Change 25.9.3 to read as below